 - Celebrity Paradox: Tommy mentioned Twilight in the pilot episode.
 Nyssa's child actress in the flashbacks had a role in Twilight playing the child of that film's Official Couple.

 - Child by Rape: Heavily implied by Ra's in "This is Your Sword", as despite Ra's telling her how much he loved her mother, when she objects to having Oliver's child, Ra's tells her that she will have no more choice in the matter than her mother did.

 - Closet Key: Before she met Nyssa, there's no indication that Sara was ever involved with women.

-- Composite Character: The extent has yet to be shown, but she shows various traits of Talia Al-Ghul, her half-sister in the comics, including romantic interest in a hero(ine) and loyalty split between said love interest and her father.
+- Even though Talia is also a character in the show, Nyssa shows various traits of the comics' Talia Al-Ghul, including romantic interest in a hero(ine) and loyalty split between said love interest and her father.
 Her status as a bow wielding assassin, romantic interest in a hero, and the mouth-covering veil she wears in battle give her more in common with comics Shado than TV Shado holds.
-Later, Ra's decrees that should marry Oliver — like comics Ra's wishes for Talia and Batman.
+Later, Ra's decrees that she should marry Oliver — like comics Ra's wishes for Talia and Batman.
 Unlike Talia, however, Nyssa is very unwilling.

 - Legends of Tomorrow reveals that Talia does exist in the 'verse, but is much older than Nyssa and her own characterisation if very different from Nyssa's.

 - Crusading Widow: She wants to avenge Sara's death by killing Merlyn; she eventually decides not to after having a heart-to-heart with Laurel.

 - Daddy Issues: Yes!
 Ra's was a horrible father who emotionally abused all her life.
 Even after she no longer cares for him, she still makes it clear that the lack of parental love in her life still affects her.